 As an extension of these services, Leigh has handled numerous trust and estate appeals, several of which resulted in published opinions finding in favor of her client.

 Leigh was selected as one of only six Super Lawyers’ “Rising Stars” in Northern California for her work in Estate and Trust Litigation in 2012.
 She has also been named as one of Northern California’s “Super Lawyers,” representing the top 5 percent of practicing attorneys in Northern California, every year since 2013.
-Super Lawyers named Leigh one of the “Top 50 Women Attorneys” of Northern California in 2016 and 2018.
-And most recently, Super Lawyers named her to the list of the Top 100 Attorneys in Northern California in 2018.
+Super Lawyers named Leigh one of the “Top 50 Women Attorneys” of Northern California in 2016, 2018 and 2019.
+And most recently, Super Lawyers named her to the list of the Top 100 Attorneys in Northern California in 2018 and 2019.

 Professional Affiliations & Memberships